sea slater marine woodlouse

 Gammerus locusta

-While it is not always easy to tell one species of amphipod from another, those pictured above and below have a distinhuishing feature.
+While it is not always easy to tell one species of amphipod from another, those pictured above and below have a distinguishing feature.
 Their eyes, both on the right side of the animal in thiese cases, are oval in shape, whereas many other of the more comon species have round eyes.

 Amphipods are often seen mating, as below.